projectfluent/python-fluent/README.rst

 The `runtime package <fluent.runtime>`__ includes the library required to use Fluent to localize your Python application.
-It comes with a ``Localization`` class to use, based on an implementation of bundle.
+It comes with a ``Localization`` class to use, based on an implementation of ``FluentBundle``.
 It uses the tooling parser above to read Fluent files.

 ``fluent.pygments``